belkop-ghb/k8s/session2/README.md

 MariaDB [pigallery2DB]>
 ```

-## Step 2 - adapt sample application to use the database
+## Step 2 - prepare sample application to use the database

 We have copied the last template of session1 as a starting point to next steps: